 Year 11 Physics or equivalent.

-At least Mathematics for Humanities, but Mathematics for Science is strongly recommended.
+At least Mathematics for Business, but Mathematics for Science is strongly recommended.

 Develop practical, research and critical thinking skills.
-Subjects include Astrophysics (the study of the Universe) and the real-life applications of waves.
+Subjects include Astronomy (the study of the Universe) and the real-life applications of waves.
 Experiments and computer data analysis form a major part of this course.

 Extended English focuses on reading, writing, speaking and listening.
 Skills are linked to a thematic topic.